The Wine Society: Growth

 Scott became ill and stood down as treasurer of the society; he was succeeded by Carter, who in 1895 became society's second chairman.
 He remained a member of the managing committee until his death at the age of 90.
 More than anyone else, according to a successor, Edmund Penning-Rowsell, he was responsible for the supervision and conduct of the society during its first forty years.
-The society's first cellars, arranged by Carter, were the under the Medical Society of London in Covent Garden, after which premises were leased in Mayfair and then at Hills Place, near Oxford Circus in 1902.
+The society's first cellars, arranged by Carter, were under the Medical Society of London in Covent Garden, after which premises were leased in Mayfair and then at Hills Place, near Oxford Circus in 1902.
 When the London Palladium was built over the top of the Hills Place cellars in 1910 it raised the average temperatures in the vaults below, and the society successfully sought compensation with a reduction in the rent and an extension of the lease.
 Cellars were also acquired at Joiner Street (under London Bridge Station) and St James's Bond in Rotherhithe.

 For many years the membership of the society was small.
 The first annual general meeting, held in the Queen's Room of the Albert Hall in February 1875, was attended by 23 members.
 In the next few years the average number of new members was not more than 80 a year, and the membership did not reach 1,000 until 1882, when the turnover was £12,187.
 A turnover of more than £20,000 was not reached until 1916–17, when the value of the stock stood at £15,543 and the number of members at 3,311.